-- 5. Noise produced by Oil Operations shall include no pure tones when measured beyond the Outer Boundary or, for other locations, as determined by the Public Works Director/City Engineer. - B. Backup Alarms.
+- 5. Noise produced by Oil Operations shall include no pure tones when measured beyond the Outer Boundary. - B. Backup Alarms.
 Backup alarms on all vehicles operating within the Oil Field shall be disabled between the hours of 8:00 p.m. and 8:00 a.m.
 During periods when the backup alarms are disabled, the Operator shall employ alternate, low-noise methods for ensuring worker safety during vehicle backup, such as the use of spotters. - C. Quiet Mode Drilling Plan.
-All Drilling Projects shall include the preparation and approval of a Quiet Mode Drilling Plan that would apply between the hours of 6:00 p.m. and 8:00 am.
-The Plan shall be submitted at the time of application or at such later date as may be approved by the Community Development Director, for good cause shown.
-All Oil Operations shall be conducted in conformity with the Plan that has been reviewed and approved by the Community Development Director.
-The Plan shall be reviewed by the Operator on an annual basis to determine if modifications to the Plan are required and report findings to the Community Development Director.
-Such findings and the modified Plan shall be submitted to the Community Development Director for review and approval.
-Operator shall comply with all provisions of the approved Plan.
-The Plan shall include, but is not limited to the following: - 1.
-Installation of noise barriers. - 2.
-Derrick personnel shall take particular care when standing back while tripping out of hole to ensure that there is minimal clanging of pipe. - 3.
+Concurrent with the submission of the Comprehensive Drilling Plan, the Operator shall submit to the Community Development Director for review and approval a Quiet Mode Drilling Plan that would apply between the hours of 6:00 p.m. and 8:00 am.
+All Oil Operations shall be conducted in conformity with the Quiet Mode Drilling Plan that has been reviewed and approved by the Community Development Director.
+The Quiet Mode Drilling Plan shall be reviewed by the Operator on an annual basis to determine if modifications to the Quiet Mode Drilling Plan are required and report findings to the Community Development Such findings and the modified Quiet Mode Drilling Plan shall be Director. submitted to the Community Development Director for review and approval.
+Operator shall comply with all provisions of the approved Quiet Mode Drilling Plan, which\shall include, but is not limited to the following: - Installation of noise barriers. - Personnel shall take particular care when standing back while tripping out of 2. hole to ensure that there is minimal clanging of pipe. - 3.
 While tripping in the hole, steps shall be taken to ensure that the blocks are completely stopped prior to latching the elevators. - 4.
 Whenever latching the elevators, personnel shall lay the pipe in the elevators and latch slowly and as quietly as possible. - 5.
-When picking up drill pipe or casing personnel shall use the high line, and try to prevent hitting the pipe against the cat walk and v-door. - 6.
-Rubber shall be required on the v-door when picking up pipe. - 7.
-Personnel shall place rubber or wood on the catwalk when rolling pipe off the pipe racks onto the catwalk. - 8.
+When handling drill pipe or casing, personnel shall use measures that will prevent hitting the pipe against the cat walk, v-door or other surfaces that would create loud noise. - 6.
+Rubber shall be required on the v-door when picking up pipe. - Personnel shall place rubber or wood on the catwalk when rolling pipe off the 7. pipe racks onto the catwalk. - 8.
 Steps shall be taken to minimize any banging of pipe on the catwalk by careful use of the forklift. - 9.
 Hammering on or racking of pipe shall be not permitted. - 10.
 Operation of the well cellar pump shall not be permitted. - 11.
 Yelling to other on-location personnel shall not be permitted.
 Derrick personnel and the driller shall communicate with walkie talkies.